JMSBPP/ParityTax-AMM-Ensuring-Equitable-Fee-Distribution/docs/LiquidityCommitmentManager/functional/NOTES.md

 // Notice we do not have control over manager.unlock, but we do over
 // router either on modifyLiquidity and/or unlockCallback()
 // ====LiquidityRouter.modifyLiquidity():===
-// ----
-// --> Besides checking for the correct hookData
-//  --> Is there anything else that this function can call ?
-// The answer is yes, because if the LP is asking to withdraw liquidity on the params, then the following needs to follow:
+// If the LP is asking to withdraw liquidity on the params, then the following needs to follow:
-// 1. hookData is irrelevant becuase timeCommitment is only enforced when ading liquidity
+// 1. hookData is irrelevant because timeCommitment is only enforced when ading liquidity
-// However there is already a record of this LP Posiyion, we need to verify that
+// However there is already a record of this LP Position, we need to verify that
 // the timeCommitment for the position already expired
 // ==========================FLOW STATUS======================================

-// router.modifyLiquidity()->manager.unlock() -> router.unlockCallback()
+//router.modifyLiquidity()-> manager.unlock() -> router.unlockCallback()

 contract ModifyLiquidityRouter{